-The Cablevision Cash Balance Pension Plan is a tax-qualified defined benefit plan that was amended effective December 31, 2013 to freeze participation and benefit accruals for all legacy Cablevision employees except those covered by a collective bargaining relationship.
-Effective April 15, 2015, the Plan was further amended to freeze participation and benefit accruals for the remaining employees covered by a collective bargaining relationship.
+The Cablevision Cash Balance Pension Plan is a tax-qualified defined benefit plan that was amended effective December 31, 2013 to freeze participation and benefit accruals for all legacy Cablevision employees except certain employees covered by a collective bargaining agreement.
+Effective April 15, 2015, the plan was further amended to freeze participation and benefit accruals for the remaining employees covered by the collective bargaining agreement.
+Ms. Rosenblum is the only named executive officer with an accrued benefit under the Cablevision Cash Balance Pension Plan.

-A notional account is maintained for each participant under the plan (including one named executive officer), which is credited with monthly interest credits based on the average of the annual rate of interest on the 30-year U.S. Treasury Bonds for the months of September, October and November of the prior year.
+A notional account is maintained for each participant under the plan, which is credited with monthly interest credits based on the average of the annual rate of interest on the 30-year U.S. Treasury Bonds for the months of September, October and November of the prior year.
 Monthly interest credits continue to be made to participant accounts until distribution of the accounts following termination of employment.
-All active participants are fully vested in their cash balance account.
-Upon retirement or other termination of employment with the Company, the participant may elect a distribution of the vested portion of the cash balance account.
+All active participants are fully vested in their accounts.
+Upon retirement or other termination of employment with the Company, the participant may elect a distribution of the vested portion of the account.
 The normal form of benefit payment for an unmarried participant is a single life annuity and the normal form of benefit payment for a married participant is a 50% joint and survivor annuity.
-The participant, with spousal consent if applicable, can waive the normal form and elect a single life annuity or a lump sum.
+The participant, with spousal consent if applicable, can waive the normal form and elect to receive a single life annuity or a lump sum in an amount equal to the cash balance account.